 Information for solicitors

 Dr Tully is an award winning Forensic Psychologist and Clinical Lead of our company (HCPC Registered Psychologist and BPS Chartered Psychologist).
-Dr Tully and her Associate Psychologists provide expert witness psychological assessment reports that may be used for criminal proceedings, prison parole hearings and care proceedings/social services.
-Dr Tully has been completing assessments such as parole reports for a number of years and has particular expertise in risk assessment, as is evidenced in her clinical work and her research interests/publications.
+Dr Tully and her Associate Psychologists provide expert witness psychological assessment reports that may be used for criminal proceedings, prison parole hearings, immigration, and care proceedings/social services.
+Our team have been completing such assessments for a number of years, and we have particular expertise in risk assessment, as is evidenced in Dr Tully's clinical work and her research interests/publications.
 Our team has a broad range of expertise and our independent reports and oral evidence have received great feedback from the solicitors and advocates of the many firms that we have worked with.

 Our team provides psychological assessments nationwide.
-Associate Psychologists who work with us are all HCPC Registered Clinical or Forensic Psychologists and they have various areas of expertise.
+Associate Psychologists who work with us are all highly qualified HCPC Registered Clinical or Forensic Psychologists, and they have various areas of expertise.
 This means that the wealth of knowledge and experience within Tully Forensic Psychology Ltd is vast.
-Further, as part of quality assurance, all of the work of our expert psychologists is carefully inspected by a Senior or a Consultant Forensic Psychologist, and psychologists receive supervision on their work in line with best practice.
+Furthermore, as part of quality assurance, all of the work of our expert psychologists is carefully inspected by a Senior or Lead Forensic Psychologist, and psychologists receive supervision on their work in line with best practice.

 Our team are friendly and approachable, and so if you have any queries, or the particular issue surrounding your client’s case is not listed in the examples of work we engage in, please click through to the contact page to get in touch via email or phone.
-Also see Dr Tully’s regular contribution to JailMail, the national prison newspaper by clicking here.
-On request we can promptly provide you with an estimate of fees that you can easily use to apply for LAA funding, and timescales are discussed in advance as part of this transparent process.
+Upon request we promptly provide enquirers with an estimate of fees that you can easily use to apply for LAA funding, and timescales are discussed in advance as part of this transparent process.
 We pride ourselves in completing on time and in our clear communication with the referrer.

 Independent prison psychology reports

-Independent prison reports are provided in life and IPP/indeterminate parole cases, or other cases where an independent psychological assessment is useful e.g. recall review, extended sentence release review, Category A reviews, and for adjudications.
+Independent prison reports are provided in cases such as life and IPP/indeterminate parole cases, or other cases where an independent psychological assessment is useful e.g. recall review, extended sentence release review, Category A reviews, and for adjudications.
 These psychological assessments can be extremely helpful where there is a disagreement over where a client can be safely managed e.g. suitability for progression to Category D (open) prison conditions, or what further treatment may or may not be necessary e.g. residence at a Psychologically Informed Planned Environment (PIPE).
 In addition, there are times where there may be a query relating to suitability for an offending behaviour programme, or indeed the necessity for such programmes to be completed in closed prison conditions.
-Clearly suitability and necessity for programmes to be completed are two different issues, and our expert reports can provide opinion on both of these issues.
+Clearly suitability and necessity for programmes to be completed are two different issues, and our expert reports can provide well informed opinions on these issues.

-An independent psychology report is also useful where the client could be considered to have a ‘complex case’, which may be where the client has mental health needs (e.g. schizophrenia) or a personality disorder (PD).
+An independent psychology report is also useful where the client could be considered to have a ‘complex case’, which may be where the client has mental health needs (e.g. schizophrenia or a mood disorder), or a personality disorder (PD).
 Similarly the client may have a learning difficulty or disability (LD/ID) or developmental disorder such as Autism Spectrum Disorder (ASD).
 They may have spent time in a hospital setting as well as prison and their progression or treatment pathway may not be clear.
 Our team provides comprehensive assessment in all cases, and the range of experience across NHS and private secure psychiatric hospitals, NHS community settings, and prison based settings means that we are well positioned to provide an expert opinion in these types of cases.

 This type of report may be needed where, as mentioned above in relation to prison assessments, the client has additional factors that may need consideration when the court is deciding on guilt or disposal.
 This is an area where the need for cognitive functioning assessments is particularly high, and in these cases an independent psychological assessment can give an opinion on learning disability and the impact on risk and treatment.
 Additionally, the court may wish to know how a person’s suggestibility and cognitive functioning or their mental health may have impacted on their thinking and role in an alleged offence; we can assess the client in order to explain these issues from an expert psychological perspective.